 Becoming an independent midwife enabled me to personally experience a few supervisory investigations, and a child death review following traumatic cases.
 I’ve watched and supported several colleagues through supervisory and NMC investigations, and I’ve lost count of the numbers of desperate midwives and student midwives who’ve contacted me for support over the years.

 Common themes are: an allegation from client or colleague; bullying from a colleague; facing a supervisory investigation; feeling overwhelmed by midwifery training, or when newly qualified; feeling overloaded or burnt out and wondering if they should leave the profession.

-My Service: I offer hour long mentoring sessions by skype or phone.
+My Service: I offer hour long mentoring sessions by zoom or phone.
 Please contact me on 07939247462 or email firstname.lastname@example.org for further information.

 “Dear Joy, you’re definitely perfectly suited to doing midwife mentoring!
 I can honestly say, as a midwife myself I know the importance of confidentiality combined with the deep need for debriefing after a challenging situation.
 Joy has a very talented listening ear, I always feel better after talking to her and I’ve known her long enough to be certain that she holds a safe and confidential space.”
 (Anonymous independent midwife).